 I became more disciplined with my sleeping habits, accepted the help from my husband and got back on track.

-Yes, I was still somewhat sleep deprived, but I was functional.
+Yes, I was still somewhat sleep-deprived, but I was functional.

 Avoid getting to that point because being over-exhausted is not good for your health or your milk supply.

 The last thing you need is to add getting sick and losing your milk supply to the list.
-Check out my post on how to get your baby to sleep through the night to help you both sleep better!

 I highly recommend taking a class on the subject so that you are prepared, have all of the information to make the best decisions for you and your baby, avoid any unnecessary obstacles, and have the tools to overcome any struggles you are faced with.